ajinkyabedekar/Distance-Vector-Routing/README.md

 2. TCL scripts for Distance Vector Routing, connecting two nodes, and Ring Topology

 3. .nam and .tr files that are generated as output

+One must install ns2 in the system in order to simulate the scripts.